turingschool/front-end-curriculum/projects/module-3/stretch.md

 </section>

 <section class="answer">
-### Day 5 (during stand ups)
+### Day 5 or so (during stand ups)

-Your PM will join one of your standups between days 5-7.
+Your PM will join one of your standups between days 4-7.
 PMs may ask to see:
 * A very quick demo of your application so far detailing the progress made toward your MVP
 * **Your testing suite running**
 * Progress you've made on your Stretch Technology category